MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 SELECT time, measurement_value, measurement_value - LAG(measurement_value) OVER (ORDER BY time)
 FROM measurements;
 ```
 The `LAG` window function computes the value of a scalar expression (here simply a reference to `measurement_value`) on data from the previous row (instead of the current row, which is normally what a scalar expression does).
 The `OVER` clause has to directly follow the window function call (`LAG(...)` here).
-Note that this `ORDER BY` has no influence on the ordering of the result set of the query, it only influences the operation of `LAG`.
+Note that this `ORDER BY` has no influence on the ordering of the result set of the query, it merely influences the operation of `LAG`.

 Note that if the measurements follow each other at regular time intervals, then the same query [can be written without a window function](https://materialize.com/docs/sql/patterns/window-functions/#laglead-for-time-series), with just a self join.
 However, for arbitrary measurement times there is no good workaround without a window function.